trr266/treat/README.md

 ### For TRR 266 Members: What else is in there for you?

 This repository contains three files that TRR members that use R might find particularly useful.
 The file `code/R/theme_trr.R` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
+The RMarkdown file in `additional_code` takes you through the process.
 With the `doc/beamer_theme_trr266.sty` you can beef up your RMarkdown based beamer presentations to our fancy TRR design.
 Finally, the file `code/R/pull_wrds_data.R` might be useful if you want to learn how to download WRDS data directly from R.

 ### Why do you do abc in a certain way?
 I like to do things differently!